Money on My Mind

 A Tale of Two Carrots

-Note: This blog was written pre-pandemic.
+Note: This resource was written pre-pandemic.
 Now that grocery costs are on the rise, this way to save is even more valuable.

 Have you taken a look at how much you spend on food lately?
 Many people who create a budget and look at how much they’re spending each month are surprised by their food bill.
 In financial counseling, it’s often the first area that someone tags as wanting to reduce.